Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Related Work

 \section{Related Work}

-\textbf{Datasets}.
-To the best of our knowledge, the first attempt to make a code search dataset from natural language question-answer pairs was presented by~\cite{li2019neural}.
-Their \emph{NeuralCodeSearch} dataset contains about 4 million code snippets scraped from \emph{GitHub} and an evaluation part curated from a dump of \emph{StackOverflow} questions.
-This part contains only 287 question-snippet pairs.
-The next approach was presented by~\cite{husain_codesearchnet_2019}, whose dataset \emph{CodeSearchNet} is also constructed from a \emph{GitHub} dump, but in this case the authors split function bodies into the code itself and a description.
-This dataset contains 2 million (code snippet, description) pairs in six programming languages, including \emph{Python}.
-This dataset was partially used in the next work by~\cite{hasan2021codesc}, where the authors took several datasets---\emph{CodeSearchNet} and three others---and combined them into a larger one.
-They used the \emph{Java} and \emph{Python} subsets of \emph{CodeSearchNet}, translating \emph{Python} automatically into \emph{Java}.
-The resulting dataset contains 4 million (code snippet, description) pairs.
-Interestingly, an even larger dataset had been constructed earlier by~\cite{gu2018deep}; their \emph{CODEnn-Train} dataset contains 18 million pairs of methods and their one-sentence descriptions and consists of code written in \emph{Java}.
-A more recent work, \emph{CodeXGLUE} by~\cite{lu_codexglue_2021}, is a machine learning benchmark collection of datasets for code understanding and generation tasks, which includes a modification of \emph{CodeSearchNet}. \emph{CodeXGLUE} provides a benchmark for various code-to-code, code-to-text, and text-to-code tasks, code search being one of them.
-This benchmark includes code in 10 programming languages.
-Another multi-task dataset was presented by~\cite{puri2021codenet}; it has 14 million code snippets in 5 programming languages.
+\textbf{Datasets}. \citet{husain_codesearchnet_2019} presented \emph{CodeSearchNet} (CSN), constructed from a \emph{GitHub} dump, with function bodies split into the code itself and a description.
+CSN contains 2M (code snippet, description) pairs in $6$ programming languages, including \emph{Python}. \citet{hasan2021codesc} combined CSN and other datasets into a larger one (with \emph{Java} and \emph{Python} subsets of CSN), getting 4M (code snippet, description) pairs.
+An even larger dataset had been constructed earlier by~\citet{gu2018deep}; their \emph{CODEnn-Train} \emph{Java}-based dataset has 18M pairs of methods and their one-sentence descriptions. \emph{CodeXGLUE} by~\citet{lu_codexglue_2021} is a machine learning benchmark collection of datasets for code understanding and generation tasks, which includes code in $10$ programming languages (and a modification of CSN).
+Another multi-task dataset was presented by~\citet{puri2021codenet}, with 14M code snippets in 5 programming languages.